221-The Fall of an Industry Leader – Part 1

 - In 2004, Netflix reached 2 million subscribers and was growing at 80% a year.

 - By 2005, Blockbuster was becoming desperate for revenue and margin.
 The company added video games, DVD sales and DVD resales to its product line.
 Blockbuster’s online business was flourishing with 1 million subscribers.
 But Netflix had 3 million.
 Wal-Mart decided to leave the online rental market and directed its customers to the Netflix program.
+Wal-Mart is an example of a wise early withdrawal from the market.

 - In 2008, Blockbuster offered an online streaming service.
 To access the service, customers had to purchase a T.V. set-top box for $99 and then pay regular movie fees for each movie they watched.
 Blockbuster claimed that the T.V. set box was free because they offered a credit for 25 movies to anyone purchasing the box.
 At the same time, Netflix offered its movie streaming service free to its regular subscribers.
+This is an example of a Leaders Trap

 - By 2009, Blockbuster was closing stores at a rapid rate, becoming less convenient for many customers.
 Netflix and Red Box continued growing rapidly.
 At the time of its bankruptcy, Blockbuster was down to 3,300 U.S. stores, and falling.